 Some of the exotic weeds that are detected in Australia have the potential to seriously impact at the national level on the country’s primary industries, trade, the economy and the environment.
 These weeds, if their total elimination from Australia is justified and feasible, are subject to national eradication programs.

 National eradication programs for weeds in Australia are cooperative efforts between the Australian Government and the state and territory governments.
 The programs are nationally coordinated by the Office of the Chief Plant Protection Officer.
-The state or territory government where the pest occurs is responsible for the management and operation of the program with technical assistance from the Australian Government Department of Agriculture, Fisheries and Forestry.
+The state or territory government where the pest occurs is responsible for the management and operation of the program with technical assistance from the Australian Government Department of Agriculture.

 Weeds that are currently subject to national eradication programs in Australia are listed below.